 Room for a Little One by Martin Waddell, illustrated by Jason Cockcroft

-Oh, my goodness is this a sweet story.
+Oh, my goodness, is this a sweet story.
 It begins with a kind ox who welcomes a stray dog into the barn because all are welcome.
-And on this beautiful night, another little one will be arriving and welcome, too.
+And on this beautiful night, another little one will be arriving and welcomed, too.

 Humphrey’s First Christmas by Carol Heyer

 Humphrey is a camel who helped the three wise men journey to Bethlehem.
 On the way, he loses his blanket and plots to get a new one.
 But he gives his beloved blanket to the Baby Jesus when he meets him.
 Selflessness!

 God Gave Us Christmas by Lisa Tawn Bergren, illustrated by David Hohn

 Little Cub is confused about what Christmas means.
 Mama Bear takes him outside on a journey to see God’s work and explain the meaning of Christmas, starting with Jesus’ birth.
 She includes the excitement of Santa as a symbol of the generosity of the season.